Moderator: OpenTTD Developers

 - GS SuperLib, v.
 40, ToyLib, v.
 1, Script Communication for GS v.
 45 (you can find it on BaNaNaS, also accessible through OTTD's "Online Content").

-The latest stable version (v5.0) can be downloaded from BaNaNaS.
+The latest version (v6.1) can be downloaded from BaNaNaS or from the changelog below.

-The development with source codes can be found on github: https://github.com/F1rrel/RenewedVillageGrowth.
+The development with source codes can be found in github: https://github.com/F1rrel/RenewedVillageGrowth.

 I like the idea, it is a bit like TF2 works.
 I wanted to do something similar.
 It can be done by storing a uint32 number with one bit per cargo type, so it is not too demanding for saving and it is easily reconstructed.
 The cargo types selected for specific town can be displayed as third page of town info.
 There can be 1-3 cargos per category (limited by displayed parameters).